 Otolaryngology clinic nurse's number:

-- Your child will have an operation to take out his enlarged tonsils, and possibly his adenoids.
+- Your child will have an operation to take out their enlarged tonsils and possibly their adenoids.

-- Your child will be asleep and feel no pain when his tonsils and adenoids are removed.
+- Your child will be asleep and feel no pain when their tonsils and adenoids are removed.

 - Most children can go home on the same day as the operation.

-- It will take about 1 week to 10 days before your child can go back to his regular activities and diet.
+- It will take about a week to 10 days before your child can go back to their regular activities and diet.